lsst-dm/dmtn-021/index.md

 *Image differencing on real (DECam) data.
 Subimages of the two input exposures (top), the PSF-matched image (bottom-left), and the image difference (bottom-right).*

 To perform image decorrelation in this case, we simply extracted the matching kernel $\kappa$ estimated for the center of the image, computed a constant image variance $\sigma_1^2$ and $\sigma_2^2$ over each entire image (sigma-clipped mean of its variance plane; in this example both equal 25.3), and computed the decorrelation kernel $\phi$ from those three quantities ([Figure 8](#figure-8)).
+This computation may be turned on by setting the option `doDecorrelation=True` in the `imageDifference.py` command-line task in `pipe_tasks`.
+The decorrelation code itself resides in `ip_diffim`.
 The resulting decorrelated image difference has a greater variance (33.3 vs. 23.7, naive expected value 35.8), resulting in a smaller number of detections at the same (5.5-$\sigma$) detection threshold.
 Finally, we show in [Figure 9](#figure-9) that the decorrelated DECam image indeed has a lower neighboring-pixel covariance (1.37% off-diagonal variance, vs. 11.9% for the uncorrected diffim).

 ![](_static/img9.png)
 ![](_static/img10.png)